 Learn how to prevent the most common water wasters in and around your home.

-To help protect our water supply and report violations, fill out our online water waste report form or call the Conservation Helpline at 702-258-SAVE.
+To help protect our water supply and report violations, report water waste to your water provider.

 Water waste ordinances

 City of Las Vegas

 - Las Vegas Valley Water District Service Rules

 Most water waste is caused by improper or inefficient landscape irrigation.
 By taking a few simple steps, you can improve the efficiency of your irrigation system and prevent water waste in your yard.

 - Use the cycle and soak method to water your landscape.